mori-b/aioconnectors/README.md

 -**hook\_allow\_certificate\_creation** : does not appear in the config file (usable as a kwargs only).
 Only for server.
 Can be an async def coroutine receiving a client_name and returning a boolean, to let the server accept or block the client_name certificate creation.
 -**hook\_server\_auth\_client** : does not appear in the config file (usable as a kwargs only).
 Only for server.
 Can be an async def coroutine receiving a client peername and returning a boolean, to let the server accept or block the client connection.
 An example exists in the chat implementation in applications.py.
 -**hook\_target\_directory** : does not appear in the config file (usable as a kwargs only).
 A dictionary of the form {dst\_type: custom_function} where custom\_function receives transport\_json as an input and outputs a destination path to be appended to target\_directory.
 If custom\_function returns None, it has no effect on the target\_directory.
 If custom\_function returns False, the file is refused.
 This enables better customization of the target\_directory according to transport\_json.
 An example exists in the chat implementation in applications.py.
+-**hook\_whitelist\_clients** : does not appear in the config file (usable as a kwargs only).
+Has 2 arguments : extra_info, peername.
+Lets you inject some code when blocking non whitelisted client.
 -**ignore_peer_traffic** to ignore a peer traffic, can be updated on the fly with the api functions ignore\_peer\_traffic\_enable, ignore\_peer\_traffic\_enable\_unique, or ignore\_peer\_traffic\_disable or in the cli.
 -**is\_server** (boolean) is important to differentiate between server and client
 -**max\_certs** (integer) limits the maximum number of clients that can connect to a server using client ssl certificates.